From the Dean’s Office: Why a Liberal Arts Education Matters

 Community engagement is one of the key pillars of DU’s strategic plan, DU IMPACT 2025.
 How have the CAHSS disciplines supported that?

 Community engagement is integral to our culture and thus evident throughout CAHSS.
-The Casa de Paz and COSA Madden Center programs are two examples.
+The Casa de Paz and COSA programs in CILCA are two examples.
 The DU Prison Arts Initiative, which brings theater and the arts to incarcerated individuals, is another.
 Across departments, students in individual courses engage with the community and with faculty whose scholarship and creative work are deeply connected with community partners.

 Looking back on your tenure as dean, what you are you most proud of?